-- Ensure you understand which option from the two you need to use - it depends on how you have configured Amazon to pay you in Seller Central.
+- Ensure you know which option from the two you are using - it depends on how you have configured Amazon to pay you in Seller Central.

 1/ Being paid in the foreign currency from Amazon

 In this scenario, you will select an actual bank account for each currency payout.
-When there are multiple currencies detected, A2X will offer you option to select a bank account for each currency in the Settings (as shown in the screenshot below).
+When there are multiple currencies detected, A2X will offer you an option to select a bank account for each currency in the Settings > Connections (as shown in the screenshot below).

 Choose your USD bank account for the USD payments and your CAD bank account for the CAD payments.
 This will ensure that each payment is being properly accounted for in QuickBooks, in the bank account where Amazon is paying you.

 After sending settlement journals from A2X to QuickBooks, you can then 'match' them to the corresponding deposit in the bank account for that currency.

 Please Note: If you want to transfer the foreign currency from the bank account it was paid to, into your home currency account, then you will need to initiate a transfer in QuickBooks and apply the correct currency rate that you paid when converting.

 2/ Being paid in a converted currency from Amazon

 As of late 2017, QuickBooks added support for matching foreign currency journals to home currency deposits.